Feldar99/Archipelago/worlds/gw2/docs/setup_en.md

 in the archipelago window
 12. In your Hero panel, clear an equipment template and a build template and activate the empty templates
 13. Equip gear, skills, and traits that the Archipelago module says you are allowed to use.
+    * If you created a new character, feel free to continue using the starting weapon until you finish the tutorial zone

 ## Hints and other commands